PiyushDangre/study-notes/Java/Multithreading_Concurrency_Notes.md

 As the memory is read from cache, main and registers, the objects are scattered across the memory model.
 There needs to be synchronization between various threads while reading/writing back objects to main memory.

 >  Parts of the thread stacks and heap may sometimes be present in CPU caches and in internal CPU registers.

+Because objects and variables are scattered across different parts of the memory, following problems may occur ->
+- Visibility of thread updates (writes) to shared variables.
+- Race conditions when reading, checking and writing shared variables.

+**Synchronized keyword**

+- A synchronized block in Java is synchronized on some object.
+All synchronized blocks synchronized on the same object can only have one thread executing inside them at the same time.
+- All other threads attempting to enter the synchronized block are blocked until the thread inside the synchronized block exits the block.
+- The synchronized keyword can be used to mark four different types of blocks:
+    - **Instance methods** : A synchronized instance method in Java is synchronized on the instance (object) owning the method

+        ```java
+        public class MyCounter {
+                private int count = 0;
+                public synchronized void add(int value){
+                    this.count += value;
+                }
+        }
+        ```
+    - Static methods

+        ```java
+        public static MyStaticCounter{
+                private static int count = 0;
+                public static synchronized void add(int value){
+                count += value;
+            }
+        }
+        ```
+    - Code blocks inside instance methods
+    - Code blocks inside static methods